hdShang/arxiv-daily/docs/cs-CL/2025-08-17/papers/250812277v1-the-self-execution-benchmark-measuring-llms-attempts-to-overcome-the.md

 ---
 layout: default
-title: The Self-Execution Benchmark: Measuring LLMs' Attempts to Overcome Their Lack of Self-Execution
+title: "The Self-Execution Benchmark: Measuring LLMs' Attempts to Overcome Their Lack of Self-Execution"
 ---

 # The Self-Execution Benchmark: Measuring LLMs' Attempts to Overcome Their Lack of Self-Execution